tommis-dojo/desktop-gui-dingo/tauri-postgres/README.md

 Demonstrating:

-* Read from database in separate task
-* Pull results into table
+* Navigate postgres databases, tables and view table contents

 See also: